Disentless/DisEngine-ESB/README.md

 ## Classes overview
 ### Base classes
-Engine has 5 base classes to build the application upon:
+Engine has 3 base classes to build the application upon:
 1. DBField.
 Represents a single field in a DB table.
 2. DBRecord.
 Represents a single record in a DB table.
 3. DBRecordGroup.
 Represents a joined record in a DB table where a record in the main table has several dependant records in another tables.
-4. DBSelector.
-A class to perform SELECT queries on a single DB table (DBRecord attached).
-5. DBRGSelector.
-A class to perform SELECT queries on joined tables (DBRecordGroup).

 ### DBField
 Represents a base class for fields in a DB table.
 Currently 3 field types are supported: Int, String, DateTime.
 Each class instance can specify an exact DB type this instance uses and a few optional parameters.